 - 2016: 22 percent.

-Finally, businesses that have had research and development (R&D) expenses resulting in tax losses are currently entitled to a cash reimbursement of 25 percent of the losses.
-As of income year 2015, the upper ceiling of the reimbursement is raised from the tax value of 5 million Danish kroner (DKK) to the tax value of DKK25 million.
+Finally, businesses that have had research and development (R&D) expenses resulting in tax losses are currently entitled to a cash reimbursement of 22 percent of the losses.
+As of income year 2015, the upper ceiling of the reimbursement is the tax value of 25 million Danish kroner (DKK), i.e. DKK5.5 million.

 Asset purchase or share purchase